 An Unexpected Discovery

-On 24 November 2010, Senior Archivist at State Records Janette Pelosi made an unexpected discovery.
+On 24 November 2010, Senior Archivist Janette Pelosi made an unexpected discovery.
 As she was looking through the papers of the Colonial Secretary from 1841, she came upon a small pink parcel, pinned to a letter.
 The letter was titled Respecting Vaccine Virus and was written on 17 May 1841 by JV Thompson, Deputy Inspector General of Hospitals at the time.